 We chose EconoDual IGBT modules because its a popular package, they come in many voltage and current levels (from 600V to 1700V, and from 100A to 800A), from many brands, in both IGBT and SiC technology and with available off the shelf gate drivers matched for them.

-Because there is no other open platform capable of driving a 100kW-class motor.
+Because we want to be part of the boldest, most spectacular builds, there is no other open platform capable of driving a 100kW-class motor.
 All you can get are proprietary controllers with high markups and no way to tweak them to your needs, and more importantly, you don't get to see the inner workings to evaluate if the quality is up to your standards, both in software and hardware.

-Also, it is made possible thanks to the VESC base platform growing steadily to the point we can help to take it for the first time to the next level, from a hobby tool to a full EV-capable piece of technology.
+Axiom is also made possible thanks to the VESC base platform growing steadily to the point we can take it for the first time to the next level, from a hobby tool to a full EV-capable piece of technology.

 How it works?

 As we said, long story short, it takes your battery voltage (HighVoltageDC) and using PWM creates 3 sinewaves spread 120° for driving a motor.
-Actually, it uses Space Vector Modulation (SVM), which reduces the amount of switching required and makes it possible that the sinewaves peak to peak voltage is 15% higher than the battery voltage, thats 15% more power right there.
+Actually, it uses Space Vector Modulation (SVM), which reduces the amount of switching required, and hence the switching losses.

 Despite VESC supports driving motors in both trapezoidal and Field Oriented Control control modes, our boards only work in FOC.
 Its just better suited for the application.